Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Introduction

 Given limitations in the sizes of suitable datasets, and a desire to split existing samples by properties such as luminosity and color to more deeply understand variations in alignment with these quantities, a natural question is how to make and interpret the measurements in a way that optimally extracts information from them.
 Many of those measurements have used 2D projected correlation functions in order to reduce the burden of modeling redshift-space distortions and other sources of complexity, though a few have used other statistics \citep[e.g.,][]{Okumura2009}.
 Carrying out the projected correlation function measurement involves measuring density-shape correlations as a function of both projected separation $r_\mathrm{p}$ and line-of-sight separation $\Pi$, then integrating along some range of $\Pi$ values.
 However, \citet{Singh2016ia} showed that basic geometric considerations lead to a well-defined scaling of the alignment signal in the $(r_\mathrm{p}, \Pi)$ plane, and this opens up the possibility of a more optimal matched filter approach with a multipole expansion in that plane \citep[see also][]{Okumura2020}.
 Doing so has the potential to not only increase the statistical significance of intrinsic alignment model constraints and trends with galaxy properties, but also to improve our ability to constrain the intrinsic alignment model on intermediate scales where we expect behavior that requires more complex modeling efforts \citep[e.g.,][]{Blazek2015,2020JCAP...01..025V,Fortuna2021hm}.

 The goal of this work, therefore, is to demonstrate an improved intrinsic alignment estimator that increases the statistical precision of intrinsic alignment model constraints.
 We quantify the efficacy of this estimator using simulated data along with a re-analysis of data from the Sloan Digital Sky Survey (SDSS).
+The simulated data allows for controlled tests separating out different physical effects in a way that cannot be done in real data -- for example, comparing configuration and redshift space.
+However, use of real data is important to confirm the quantitative improvements in performance of the new estimator in reality.
+Since intrinsic alignments depend on the galaxy population, and the galaxy populations are quite different between the simulations and data, we cannot meaningfully compare the measured IA in the simulations and data with each other.
+However, our primary goals are to illustrate (a) the statistical gains in IA model constraints with a multipole-based estimator, and (b) the statistical consistency of the best-fitting IA model parameters with the multipole-based estimator versus traditional estimators.
+This can be achieved via an internal comparison of the results for a specific SDSS sample using two different estimators.

+The potential gains from improved estimates of intrinsic alignment parameters are significant.
+While the details depend on galaxy samples and other aspects of the survey (area, depth, etc.) and modeling (intrinsic alignments model used), a cosmological forecast from \citet{Johnston2019} showed that replacing the commonly-used uninformative priors on intrinsic alignment parameters with informative priors improved constraints on cosmological parameters by up to 60 per cent.
+This motivates improving constraints on intrinsic alignments model parameters through a variety of means, including the improved estimators developed in this paper.

 The outline of this work is as follows.
 In Sec.~\ref{sec:formalism}, we present the formalism used to describe intrinsic alignments and to connect our estimators to theory.
 Next, we describe the simulated and real datasets used in this work in Sec.~\ref{sec:data}.
-Our measurement methods are described in Sec.~\ref{sec:methods} Sec.~\ref{sec:results} shows our results, and we discuss them and their implications for future intrinsic alignments measurements in Sec.~\ref{sec:conclusions}.
+Our measurement methods are described in Sec.~\ref{sec:methods}.
+Sec.~\ref{sec:results} shows our results, and we discuss them and their implications for future intrinsic alignments measurements in Sec.~\ref{sec:conclusions}.